spiwokv/Fourier-Transform-Understanding-by-R/README.md

 plot(f,F, type="l")
 ```

-You get two peaks at approx. 1 and 1.2.
+You get two peaks at 1 and 1.2.
 The height of a peak gives you a content of a sine wave of frequency `f` in waves `y1`, `y2` and `y`.
 When the frequency in e.g. `y` is close to some `f`, the product of sine waves becomes always positive and its sum becomes high.
 When the frequency `f` is absent in `y`, the product of sine waves alternates between positive and negative, which cancel each other, and its sum becomes low.